 Despite the mass attacks of the Battle of Berlin in 1943 by RAF Bomber Command and the later raids carried out by the USAAF, Berlin was never overwhelmed or broken.
 RAF Bomber Command chief, Arthur Harris’ famous prediction that the bombing of the Nazi capital would cost Germany the war never materialised.
 While there were temporary breakdowns in the supply of power and water, the administration in the city acted swiftly to limit lasting damage.
 And even though nearly every factory in the city was at some point hit, none of the large factories were completely destroyed.
 Fire fighting and reconstruction of these factories – often utilising the vast swathes of slave labour and concentration camp prisoners that the Nazis lorded over – had the highest priority.

-The RAF attacks on Berlin have been, almost exclusively, deemed a failure in achieving their objective of exclusively forcing a German surrender by historians concerned with the subject.
-But for the 55,000 airmen who perish on these missions and majority of those buried in the Commonwealth War Cemetery in Berlin who would not live to see the end of the war, their sacrifices would not prove to have been in vain, the memory of their contribution to the defeat of National Socialism lives on – preserved in this finely manicured cemetery.
+The RAF attacks on Berlin have overwhelmingly been deemed a failure in achieving their objective of exclusively forcing a German surrender by historians concerned with the subject.
+But for the 55,000 airmen who perished on these missions and majority of those buried in the Commonwealth War Cemetery in Berlin who would not live to see the end of the war, their sacrifices would not prove to have been in vain.
+The memory of their contribution to the defeat of National Socialism lives on – preserved in this finely manicured cemetery.
 Prime real estate in what was previously the capital of Nazi Germany.